-A report or chart object is created in the layout and assigned the name $\operatorname{report}(n)$ or $\operatorname{chart}(n)$ , where n is a number.
+A report or chart object is created in the layout and assigned the name report(n) or chart(n), where n is a number.
 The object will appear in gray and white to indicate that the placeholder does not have a report or chart associated with it.
 Once a report or chart is associated with the object, the object displays the contents of the report or chart if live or simulated data is active (live data is the default) or a colored placeholder if preview is off in the HTML Page tab, located in the App Studio Options dialog box.

-- Right-click in the layout and select New Report or New Chart from the shortcut menu. - 2.
-Right-click the report or chart. - Select Reference existing procedure. - For a report, right-click the report object and select Import existing report. - ☐ For a chart, right-click the chart object and select Import existing chart.
+2. Right-click the report or chart.

+□ Select Reference existing procedure.

+- □ For a report, right-click the report object and select Import existing report. - G For a chart, right-click the chart object and select Import existing chart.